Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Confined vorticity applications

 \section{Confined vorticity applications}

-Next, we validate the application of the Biot-Savart conditions to a set of impulsive flow problems.
+We first validate the application of the Biot-Savart boundary conditions using a set of impulsive flow problems.
 The flow is truly irrotational outside the computational domain, matching the implicit assumptions required to use the Biot-Savart equations to reconstruct the velocity on the boundary.

+Our Biot-Savart boundary conditions are implemented inside \textbf{{{WaterLily.jl}}}\footnote{\url{https://github.com/WaterLily-jl/WaterLily.jl}}, a fast, immersed-boundary flow solver based on the Boundary data immersion method \cite{Maertens2015} that can execute both on CPU and GPU \cite{Weymouth2023WaterLily.jl:Execution}.
+To leverage the GPU capability of the flow solver and fully benefit from our novel boundary conditions, we perform all computations presented herein on an NVIDIA-A6000 GPU (48GB memory).
+The complete code and instructions needed to reproduce these results are freely available at \url{https://github.com/weymouth/BiotSavartBCs.jl}.